privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 ### HTTP SSL Certificate

 `https://` protocol requires a valid certificate for your browser.
-To get a valid certificate, use mkcert to create a local certification authority that will be trusted by your local browser.
-Later you will be creating a certificate for each of the Privacy Sandbox Demos services and configure nginx to serve those certificates.
+To get a valid certificate, use `mkcert` to create a local certification authority that will be trusted by your local browser.
+Later, you will create a certificate for each Privacy Sandbox Demos service and configure nginx to serve those certificates.

 Run the command below _with your current user (not root !)_ to create the development Certificate Authority: